Running genoPlotR from a command-line interface

 coordinates per DNA segment, with DNA segments separated by commas.

-Because we chose to print these xlims
+Because we chose to print these xlims, we can now

 manipulate them.
 For example, we can enter the coordinates in reverse